Karthik-Kathari/Register-Login-Secret-Web/README.md

 ---

 This web app is designed with scalability and security in mind, using modern technologies to manage user data safely and efficiently.
-Whether you're looking for a secure user authentication solution or a cloud-based storage system, **Register-Login-secret-lan** has you covered. 🌐🔒
+Whether you're looking for a secure user authentication solution or a cloud-based storage system, **Register-Login-Secret-Web** has you covered. 🌐🔒

 ---